Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Retarded NZ Kernel and Hardy Placement

-\begin{remark}[Decay rate depends on analytic structure, not a spectral gap] A compact-support or gap condition on $w(\lambda)$ is insufficient for exponential decay of $\KK(t)$: a support condition controls only polynomial decay.
-Exponential decay $\|\KK(t)\| \leq C e^{-\gamma t}$ requires $w(\lambda)$ to admit an analytic continuation into a strip $|\operatorname{Im}\lambda| < \gamma$ of the complex plane, so that the contour of the Fourier integral can be deformed.
-This analytic-strip condition is satisfied by rational baths such as Drude-Lorentz (whose bath correlation has a finite set of Matsubara-like poles off the real axis), but not automatically by a generic spectral density with a gap on the real line. \end{remark}
+\begin{remark}[Decay rate depends on analytic structure, not a spectral gap] A compact-support or gap condition on $w$ alone does not determine a decay rate.
+Exponential decay can be obtained from an analytic continuation into a strip, together with the bounds needed to deform the Fourier contour.
+Such strip control is an additional regularity assumption, not a consequence of a real-axis gap. \end{remark}

-\emph{Physical picture.} The bath correlator $C_\mathrm{bath}(t) = \langle B(t) B(0)\rangle_\mathrm{eq}$ is non-causal: it is nonzero for both $t > 0$ and $t < 0$, related by the KMS condition $C_\mathrm{bath}(t - i\beta) = C_\mathrm{bath}(-t)$.
-By contrast, the memory kernel is causal.
-Causality is \emph{manufactured} by the projection: the partial trace eliminates the bath degrees of freedom that carry the non-causal (thermal/KMS) structure, leaving only the retarded environmental response as seen from the system.

 \begin{theorem}[Hardy Placement under a real-axis spectral hypothesis] Let the system Liouville space be finite-dimensional.
 Assume that, for the chosen projection/inner-product pair, the projected kernel has the Cauchy-transform representation